bitcoininfinity/btci/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start btcad" and to enable for system startup run "systemctl enable btcad"
+To test, run "systemctl start btcid" and to enable for system startup run "systemctl enable btcid"

 4b) OpenRC

-Rename btcad.openrc to btcad and drop it in /etc/init.d.
+Rename btcid.openrc to btcid and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/btcad start" and configure it to run on startup with "rc-update add btcad"
+Test it with "/etc/init.d/btcid start" and configure it to run on startup with "rc-update add btcid"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop btcad.conf in /etc/init.
-Test by running "service btcad start" it will automatically start on reboot.
+Drop btcid.conf in /etc/init.
+Test by running "service btcid start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they